holographicSol/library_genesis/README.md

 I will add more.

 Python 3.10.1
-(Requires my modified version of pylibgen module).
+(Requires my modified version of pylibgen module with my modified pylibgen constants.py file).